 I was very fortunate that my Mom didn’t work when I was growing up.
 My Dad made a good living and she was able to stay at home and raise us kids for the most part.
 At two different points, she took jobs and only worked for 6 weeks at each, so for 99% of my childhood, she was always home.
-This meant that every morning before school, she was up early and making home cooked breakfast for the family.
-Most days that consisted of eggs and toast, or biscuits and gravy, and sometimes her home cooked oatmeal.
+This meant that every morning before school, she was up early and making home-cooked breakfast for the family.
+Most days that consisted of eggs and toast, or biscuits and gravy, and sometimes her home-cooked oatmeal.

 On the rare occasion when she or one of us had something going on early, she would turn to something quick like frozen pancakes or waffles or cereal.
-My favorite of the quick breakfast options however was instant oatmeal.
+My favorite of the quick breakfast options, however, was instant oatmeal.
 I loved Quaker Maple Brown Sugar Instant Oatmeal.
 It was a staple of my breakfast diet then, and it still is now.
 No other instant oatmeal could touch it in my eyes.
 That is until I first saw a commercial for General Mills’ Oatmeal Swirlers.

 It was instant oatmeal that came with a squeeze pack of what I guess would be best described as jelly.
 You could squeeze out smiley faces, or words, or even play tic tac toe with the pack.
 It was awesome.
 When this stuff hit the market it took instant oatmeal to a whole new level.

 While I don’t even faintly remember how it tasted, I do remember how much fun breakfast was on those mornings.
-I can remember almost being excited going to bed on those nights when I knew that Oatmeal Swirlers was going to be for breakfast the next day.
+I can remember almost being excited about going to bed on those nights when I knew that Oatmeal Swirlers was going to be for breakfast the next day.
 Sadly, like so many other favorite foods of my youth, this one bit the dust far too early.
 For a long time after it vanished from the shelves, I missed it terribly.
 Time went on and other breakfast novelties came along to take its place, but it certainly left its mark on me as to this day I wish I could pick up another box of this stuff and share it with my kids.